-What Are Flexible-Fuel Vehicles (FFVs)?
+What Are Flexible-Fuel Vehicles?

-In 1994, the Ford Taurus E85 was released with a computer system that could distinguish between fuel blends and allowed it to run on gasoline blended with ethanol.
-Now, there are many more options for FFVs on the market today.
+Today, there are many more options for FFVs on the market today.
 According to the Renewable Fuels Association, there were more than 24 million FFVs on the road in the United States as of 2018.

-Pros and Cons of Flex-Fuel Vehicles
+Pros and Cons of Flexible-Fuel Vehicles

 Choice of fuel